This year our visual theme for each of the Industry Action Plans has been developed with a Te Ao Māori context in mind.

 This information comes from the Supply Chain and Distribution National Industry Advisory Group (NIAG) held on 22 November 2023.
 The formation of the Supply Chain and Distribution NIAG is in direct response to industry need and NIAG members are able to provide their specialist perspective of the sector’s current and future workforce needs.

 Productivity is built on decades of investment – in skills, knowledge, technology, and relationships.
-Productivity in business can impact a range of different areas including employers, firm dynamics, technology diffusion, and innovation.
-Achieving higher productivity improves our overall wellbeing by increasing the nation’s incomes and our ability to produce and afford the goods and services that underpin a happy, healthy life.
+Productivity in business impacts a range of different areas including firm dynamics, technology diffusion, and innovation.
+Higher productivity improves wellbeing by increasing the nation’s incomes and our ability to produce and afford goods and services that underpin a happy, healthy life.
+Despite tough trading conditions, many retailers still seek staff with good sales and customer service skills.
+But training and upskilling are more difficult with limited resources – adding to the productivity challenge.

 Online retail is having a huge impact on how consumers spend their time and money.
 Contactless payments and self-checkout are just some examples of how technology can be used to streamline and automate the shopping experience for customers.
 Retailers have to capitalise on new technology to ensure they keep up with these advances and behaviour changes.
 From digitising operations, e-commerce and digital marketing, there is a range of opportunities for retailers to explore.